 Please check the training dates calendar now for opportunities to participate.

 If your church would like to host a session in 2019, please contact: email@example.com

 Code of Ethics Training

 Code of Ethics refresher sessions are provided for Ministers and those in ministry placements.
-Participation in refreshers is required once every three years following completion of the full Code of Ethics “The Essentials” course (which is run by UCLT).
+Participation in Code of Ethics Refreshers is required every year following completion of the full Code of Ethics “The Essentials” course (run by UCLT).